-The category "Non-Monetary Benefits" includes the value of any non-cash benefits provided including car parking.
+4 The category "Non-Monetary Benefits" includes the value of any non-cash benefits provided including car parking.
 All amounts paid were in the normal commercial terms and conditions at market rates.

-The Group has issued performance rights over ordinary shares to Key Management Personnel and senior managers as part of their long-term incentives.
-If the rights holder leaves before the vesting date they forfeit all entitlements under the scheme.
-Expenses have been reversed due to forfeiture of unvested rights upon resignation.
+5 The Group has issued performance rights over ordinary shares to Key Management Personnel and senior managers as part of their long-term incentives.
+If the rights holder leaves before the vesting date they relinquish all entitlements under the scheme.

-The Group has issued cash settled performance rights to the Chief Executive and Managing Director Hosting as part of their long-term incentives.
+6 The Group has issued cash settled performance rights to the Chief Executive and Managing Director Hosting as part of their long-term incentives.